-Filming on series four is due to begin in September and BBC sources suggest that executives were so pleased with its performance for series three – where ratings averaged around 5m viewers in the overnights – that they plan to repeat the summer scheduling experiment next year.
+Filming on series four has already taken place and BBC sources suggest that executives were so pleased with its performance for series three – where ratings averaged around 5m viewers in the overnights – that the summer scheduling experiment is being repeated this year.

 Series four will find Aidan Tuner’s Ross Poldark in Westminster.

 According to Horsfield, “He does take George’s seat.
 He beats George.
 At the end of this series we see him coming to the realisation that next time a seat is offered he has to take it.

 “He’s not desperate to head off to Westminster but a catastrophic happening in episode one of series four makes him realise that in order to have the power to effect any change he needs to get out of his comfort zone.”